 In a piece for Belgian newspaper De Standaard Boudry tried to explain why he thinks that contemporary theology is not a scientific activity.
 One of his final sentences reveals a great deal about his ideas on theology and literary criticism:

 The equivalent of a theologian in literary criticism is someone who asks himself where exactly 221B Baker Street is located, or someone who searches a map for Middle-Earth.

 Okay, let’s see if this statement is true for theologians who received their education at universities like Harvard and Yale by briefly interpreting a story from the Bible.
 Why not take the well-known story of Cain and Abel in the book of Genesis (Chapter 4)?
-If you read the work of contemporary Harvard theologians, none of them ever claims that this story is anything else but a myth.
+If you read the work of Harvard theologians, then you will notice that none of them ever claims this story is anything else but a myth.
 However, being a myth, it nevertheless expresses the universal experience that “human beings can be so jealous that they are capable of killing the human being they are jealous of”.